 - Finish: Deadhorse, Alaska

-- Surface: 80% gravel road, 20% pavement of varying condition
+- Surface: gravel road and pavement of varying condition